What is an Internship?

 CECS Student Services or the course convenors for ENGN3200/COMP3820 can help you work out how much available space you have.
 Please contact them directly for advice.

 Third year onwards at ANU

-Internship positions are advertised by CECS Student Services via monthly newsletter and the CECS website.
+Internship positions are advertised by CECS Student Employability team via monthly newsletter and the CECS website.
 Make sure you are checking your email and looking at the website regularly so you know what’s on offer.

 Once you have found an internship that you’re interested in, check the specific requirements to make sure you are eligible to apply.
 You will need to make sure you meet:

 - Academic requirements (GPA and at least 96 completed units).

 - 6-24 units of space in your degree.

 Step 5: Apply for internship positions.